botingw/rulebook-ai/README.md

 uv pip install -e .
 rulebook-ai doctor  # Check your setup
 ```

+## Built-in Packs

+Rulebook-AI ships with three packs that you can add to your project:

+- **light-spec** – minimal guardrails for rapid prototyping.
+- **medium-spec** – balanced guidelines for everyday development.
+- **heavy-spec** – verbose, step-by-step rules for thorough reviews.

+`rulebook-ai packs add <name>` copies the chosen pack into `.rulebook-ai/packs/` along with any bundled memory or tool starters.
+Run `rulebook-ai project sync` to copy those starters into `memory/` and `tools/` and to generate assistant-specific rules.

+## Contributing Packs

+Want to share your own pack?
+See the [Pack Developer Guide](memory/docs/features/community_packs/pack_developer_guide.md) for structure and publishing instructions.
+For hands-on help, add the built-in `pack-authoring-guide` (`rulebook-ai packs add pack-authoring-guide`) which walks you through converting rules into a pack and provides checklists and validation tools before submission.

 ## Supercharge Your AI Coding Workflow Across Cursor, CLINE, Claude Code, Codex CLI, Gemini CLI, Kilo Code, RooCode, Warp, Windsurf, and Github Copilot